 For customer experience teams, VoC informs everything they do.
 From forming the basis of end-to-end journey mapping to product feedback suggestions, CX teams rely on high-quality VoC data for direction.
 Without it, CX teams struggle to make an impact on business-level metrics.

 Out of all the departments, customer support generates the most unfiltered customer feedback.
-A VoC program can help design a well-rounded customer support strategy.
+A VoC strategy can help design a well-rounded customer support offering.
 VoC data, such as customer satisfaction surveys and sentiment analysis, can also be used to help manage individual agent performance.

 By nature, customer success is a proactive department.
 VoC data can act as an early warning system to help customer success teams prioritize account outreach.
 In the technology industry, CX leaders spend 36% more time proactively checking in with their customers, according to Bain & Company.
 With robust VoC insights, that time is spent wisely because success managers know what their customers are looking for, and when it's most impactful to be in touch.